SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 15 April, 2025
+### 📅 Wednesday, 16 April, 2025
 ------
 ### Events
 ------
-Here are some significant events that occur in the USA on April 15:
+Here are some notable events that have occurred in the USA on April 16:

-- **Tax Day**: In the United States, April 15 is typically the deadline for individuals to file their income tax returns (Form 1040).
-If April 15 falls on a weekend or holiday, the due date is often extended.

-- **National McDonald's Day**: On April 15, many celebrate the opening of the first McDonald's restaurant by Ray Kroc in 1955, making it significant
+- **1862**: The abolition of slavery in the District of Columbia is enacted with the passage of the District of Columbia Compensated Emancipation Act.

+- **1917**: U.S. President Woodrow Wilson calls for a declaration of war against Germany, marking the U.S. entry into World War I.

+- **2013**: Two bombs are detonated near the finish line of the
 ### Positive Qoute
 ------
-"Believe in yourself and chase your dreams! 🌟💪✨"
+"Embrace the glorious mess that you are! 🌈💜✨"